darktable-org/dtdocs/content/module-reference/utility-modules/shared/export.md

 Files can be exported to a file on disk, email, various on-line storage locations, a webalbum, or a book template.

-You can also press Ctrl+E within the darkroom mode to export the currently-edited image using the current settings from this module.

 # module controls

 ## storage options